Family members, including children are welcome to keep you company during your treatment.

 Recent research on exercise during cancer treatment suggests that physical activity can help to reduce the severity of some treatment side effects including fatigue, anaemia (low red blood cell count), increased body weight and muscle mass deterioration.
 There is also emerging evidence that exercise during your chemotherapy treatment can assist with chemotherapy completion rates and potentially improve outcomes in regards to the likelihood of cancer returning.

-Calvary Rehabilitation Hospital in Walkerville offers two Oncology Reconditioning programs;
+Calvary Adelaide Hospital offers two Oncology Reconditioning programs;

 - The Breast Cancer Rehabilitation Program is designed to rehabilitate women overcoming breast cancer.
 The sessions are conducted by a team of health professionals including occupational therapy, nursing, physiotherapy, medical dietetics, psychology and pharmacy.
 It is a 9 week program.